5 Signs you Should Replace Your Car Battery

 Feel the Power

 Your car battery isn't just going to smack you in the face when it needs to be replaced.
 Instead, you have to pay attention to it and figure out what's going on with it.
 Talk to it, if you need to.
 Just don't be surprised if people look at you funny.
 Or you could sit back and ponder if it's time to replace the car battery.
 You have to know the signs.

 Slow to Start

-As with all things, the car’s battery components will degrade over time, leading to a less than stellar performance.
-Unfortunately, after a certain amount of time, this will leads to it not starting at all.
-All that’ll happen is a clicking sound from under the hood when you turn the key.
+As with all things, the car's battery components will degrade over time, leading to a less-than-stellar performance.
+Unfortunately, after a certain amount of time, this will lead to it not starting at all.
+All that'll happen is a clicking sound from under the hood when you turn the key.

 It's a Bit Dim in Here

 The battery controls almost every electrical component in your vehicle.
 If your car is having trouble running even the simplest things, that's usually a sign that your battery is about to crap out on you, or it already has.
 If you use a car charger for your phone, that will drain the battery even faster.
 Be careful.
 Or not.
 Your funeral.

 One of the most annoying things about owning a car is that flipping check engine light.
 You can't even figure out what's causing it half the time!
 Unless you have one of those engine checkers, you're most likely out of luck.
 Sometimes, the light will come on when the battery needs replaced, so get it checked.

 Everyone knows the lovely (putrid) aroma of rotten eggs.
 If you're smelling that while in your car, that's usually a sign of a leak.
 Sometimes the battery can start leaking gas, so get it changed immediately.
 Driving with a leaking battery can lead to even more damage down the line and much higher repair costs.